Alexander (Sasha) Sax

 project page / arXiv / github

+Compared to domain randomization, pretrained image representations yield qualitatively better generalization to new environments, including sim-to-real transfer.
 In data regimes where visual domain randomization gets near-zero training performance, policies using pretrained image representations can saturate the benchmark.
-Pretrained representations yield qualitatively better generalization to new environments, including sim-to-real transfer.

 Learning to Navigate Using Mid-Level Visual Priors